Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 - Promotional images managed through'Manage Promotions' section
 \n### 3.4 Product Interaction Features
 - **Share Button:** Each product displays a share button allowing customers to share product details via social media, messaging apps, or copy link
-- **Wishlist Heart Icon:** Each product displays a heart icon that customers can click to add/remove products from their wishlist
+- **Wishlist Heart Icon:** Each product displays a heart icon that customers can click to add/remove products from their wishlist (requires login)
 - Heart icon fills with color when product is added to wishlist
 - Wishlist items persist across sessions for logged-in users
 \n### 3.5 Wishlist Page